Fort Bend County, Texas: Ethnic backgrounds

 Since the 1970s, Fort Bend County has been attracting people from all ethnic backgrounds.
 According to a 2001 Claritas study, it was the fifth-most diverse U.S. county, among counties with a population of 100,000 or more.

-It is one of a growing number of U.S. counties with an ethnic plurality, with no single ethnic group forming a majority of the population.
-Fort Bend County also has the highest percentage of Asian Americans in the Southern United States; the largest groups are of Vietnamese, Chinese, Indian, and Filipino ancestry.
+It is one of a growing number of U.S. counties with no single ethnic group forming a majority of the population.
+Fort Bend County has the highest percentage of Asian-American residents in the Southern United States; the largest groups are of Vietnamese, Chinese, Indian, and Filipino ancestry.
 By 2011, Fort Bend was ranked the fourth-most racially diverse county in the United States by USA Today.
 The newspaper based the ranking on calculating the probability that two persons selected at random would be of different ethnic groups or races.
 According to the USA Today methodology, the chance of people of being two different ethnic groups/races being selected was 75%.
 Karl Eschbach, a former demographer with the State of Texas, has said that many people from Houston neighborhoods and communities with clear racial identities, such as the East End, Sunnyside, and the Third Ward, moved to suburban areas that were too new to have established racial identities.
 Eschbach explained, "[a]s a large minority middle class started to emerge, Fort Bend was virgin territory that all groups could move to."

-In 2020 Fort Bend County had the highest percentage of Asian Americans of any county in Texas.
-In 2019 Indian Americans make up almost 50% of the Asian Americans in the county, with the second and third largest subsets being Chinese Americans and Vietnamese Americans.
-From 2010 to 2020 the percentage of non-Hispanic white people declined by 4.8%, the Asian American community grew by 83,167 (83.7% increase), the percentage of Hispanic people increased by 42.9% and the percentage of black people increased by 35.9%.
+In 2020, Fort Bend County had the highest percentage of Asian Americans of any county in Texas.
+In 2019, Indian Americans made up almost 50% of the Asian Americans in the county, with the second- and third-largest subsets being Chinese Americans and Vietnamese Americans.
+From 2010 to 2020, the percentage of non-Hispanic White residents declined by 4.8% (though this population grew in absolute numbers), the Asian-American community grew by 83,167 (83.7% increase), the percentage of Hispanic people increased by 42.9%, and the percentage of Black people increased by 35.9%.
+Fort Bend County also has the highest percentage of Filipino Americans in the Greater Houston area and in state of Texas.
+Filipinos are also the fourth-largest Asian subset in the county.